 The South West of Ireland is home to some of the world's most spectacular views.
 The Ring of Kerry is a scenic trail running through County Kerry, south-western Ireland.
 The route covers the 179 km circular road (N70, N71 and R562), starting from Killarney, heading around the Iveragh Peninsula and passing through Kenmare, Sneem, Waterville, Cahersiveen and Killorglin.
 "The Ring" is a popular day trip, and numerous bus companies offer trips during the summer months.
 As the narrow roads make it difficult for tour coaches to pass, all tour buses run in an anti-clockwise (or counter-clockwise) direction, traveling via Killorglin first.

 8. The Causeway Coast,

 The Giant's Causeway (known in Irish as Clochán an Aifir or Clochán na bhFómharach) is an area of about 40,000 interlocking basalt columns, the result of an ancient volcanic eruption.
 It is located in County Antrim on the northeast coast of Northern Ireland, about three miles (4.8 km) northeast of the town of Bushmills.
 It was declared a World Heritage Site by UNESCO in 1986, and a National Nature Reserve in 1987 by the Department of the Environment for Northern Ireland.
 Also a great stop off along this route is the legendary Honda motorcycle racer Joey Dunlop's bar.
-Still run by the Dunlop family “Joey’s bar” is a cosy spot with the walls covered in memorabilia including his race bikes as seen in the pics above.
+Still run by the Dunlop family “Joey’s bar” is a cosy spot with the walls covered in memorabilia including his race bikes.
 The bar is situated in the town of Ballymoney which is steeped in road racing history and not far from the bar is a memorial garden to Joey and Robert Dunlop which is well worth a visit.